-With the Bull Run since last 6 months, there has also been deluge of equity NFOs (New Fund Offers) from Mutual Fund Companies.
+With the rising stock market, there has also been deluge of equity NFOs (New Fund Offers) from Mutual Fund Companies.
 This phenomenon is repeated every time the stock market starts running!
-The graph below shows the trend of equity NFOs from 2004.
+The graph below shows the trend of equity NFOs from 2000.
 As you can see most NFOs are launched when the market is nearing its peak!

 Why Mutual Funds launch NFO at the Peak?